 I have some days where I feel overly emotional, and I’ve been grouchy and seem to have lost the patience I usually have.
 Other days, I feel pretty well – content and calm.
 I don’t think I noticed it at first, but I have suddenly become very aware of my behavior.

 Is this a part of the transition?
 Is this emotional roller coaster ride a part of the process of healing and getting better?
 Why is this suddenly happening to me?

-To give you a little back story, and understand the journey I’ve been on, I talk about it in my post on 12 things I’ve learned – depression and anxiety.
+To give you a little back story, and understand my mental illness recovery, read my post on 12 things I’ve learned – depression and anxiety.